The Seven Churches of Revelation

 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

-As one of the principal cities of Roman Asia, Smyrna vied with Ephesus (which was located about forty miles away) and Pergamum (Pergamos) for the title "First City of Asia."
+Smyrna, originally peopled by Asiatics known as the Lelages, is located 56 kilometers (35 miles) from Ephesus and 79 kilometers (49 miles) from Pergamos (Pergamon).
+It was one of the principal cities of Roman Asia and competed with Ephesus and Pergamos for the title "First City of Asia."
 Although the city was settled in the 11th century B.C., it did not begin to reach its height of importance until after Alexander the Great laid the foundation for a new city.
 The actual enlargement and fortification of the city was carried out under Antigonus (316 - 301 B.C.) and Lysimachus (301 - 281 B.C.).

 The name Smyrna means "myrrh," which is a resin obtained from the Commiphora myrrha tree.
 Myrrh was used chiefly in embalming the dead since it had the property of preserving dead bodies from putrefaction.
 This type of embalming was used in Egypt and Judea.
 Myrrh is often remembered as one of the three gifts the Magi gave to Jesus after he was born.

 Smyrna was known for its schools of science and medicine.
 It boasted of, on the slope of Mount Pagus, a theater that could seat up to 20,000 spectators.
 The city also celebrated Olympian games that were very popular with the local populace.